Unity-Technologies/com.unity.multiplayer.rfcs/text/0015-interest-management.md

 * When RPCs are sent from the server, the library queries the `InterestManager` to get a list of objects that a given client can see, so that it can then determine if the object associated with the RPC is relevant to the client.

-## Sample: Creating a Radius-based Node
+## Sample 1: Creating a Radius-based Node

 Let's walk through a sample.
 We will establish a node, then a kernel, then associate the kernel with the node and the node with a prefab.
 For context while we're here, let's just look at an abbreviated version of the code for `InterestNodeStatic`: